Phonon-mediated superconductivity in doped monolayer materials: Morel-Anderson model

-is the renormalization due to the presence of the repulsive interaction, \(\tilde{u} = N_0 u\) is a dimensionless measure of the repulsive interaction, and \(\lambda= N_0 v\) is the potential strength of the attractive potential.
+is the renormalization due to the presence of the repulsive interaction.
 The effect of the repulsive Coulomb potential is therefore to renormalize the strength \(\lambda\) of the attractive potential in the critical temperature formula.
 At sufficiently large renormalization (\(\mu^* \geq \lambda\)), the analysis breaks down, and there is no superconducting instability.